marksgraham/ddpm-ood/README.md

-It is based on the excellent [Latent Diffusion repository](https://github.com/CompVis/latent-diffusion) (although the models in this work are vanilla diffusion models) - many thanks!

 ## Running the code

 ### Install
-Create a fresh virtualenv (this codebase was developed and tested with Python 3.6.9) and then install the required packages:
+Create a fresh virtualenv (this codebase was developed and tested with Python 3.8) and then install the required packages:

 ```pip install -r requirements.txt```